launchschool/reaction/README.md

 $ bin/rails test
 ```

+## A note on client-side Routing
+Client-side routing can be a slippery concept to grasp at first.
+Read [this gist](https://launchschool.com/gists/d6c907f0) to get an idea of the basics.

 ## Where code should live

 * Ruby/Rails code should continue to live in its appropriate directory within